Community Resource Division

 Residents and business owners can prevent these crimes with the help of the following effective Business and Neighborhood Watch methods.

 Most victims of crime do not realize that property crimes, such as burglary and theft, are generally crimes of opportunity.
 Criminals look for a door that can be easily opened and seek out dark loading docks that are left unattended.
 These situations make it easy for a criminal to commit these acts without being detected.
 By prioritizing safety and security, and taking necessary steps to secure your business, you will reduce these crimes of opportunity and the risks to your business, employees and customers.
-Contact Officer Britney Warner.
+Contact the Business Watch Officer.

 Crime Prevention Through Environmental Design